hardenedlinux/Debian-GNU-Linux-Profiles/docs/storage/fde-migrate-existing-system.md

 (chrooted)# update-grub
 ```

-Now, the migrated system is very likely to boot properly (it may complain unable to find the header of luks-data, but this actually occurs within initramfs, after pivoted to the permanent root, the header and key of luks-data will be found and the rest LVs will be mounted.)
+Now, the migrated system is very likely to boot properly.